cottjr/LineFollowerSimLib/README.md

 <p>
 Check out various DPRG line following courses at https://github.com/dprg/Contests/tree/master/Line%20Following.
 <p>
 Shown below is an image of the DPRG Challenge Course.
-Join in an create your controller to solve this course!
+Join in and create your controller to solve this course!
 <p>

 ![](https://github.com/ron-grant/LineFollowerSimLib/blob/master/ChallengeSmallImage.jpg)